Use the following to plan and manage your player and app development for Dynamic Ad Insertion (DAI).

 On VOD streams, you can configure whether to show pre-roll ads using ad rules.

-On live linear streams, your video player should make a client-side Ad Manager ad request in order to show a pre-roll ad to a user before requesting the Ad Manager DAI live stream.
+On live linear streams, you can configure Ad Manager to show pre-roll ads.
+Optionally, your video player can make a client-side Ad Manager ad request to show a pre-roll to a user before requesting the Ad Manager DAI live stream.

 Set up an ad holiday